TrshPuppy/obsidian-notes/coding/terraform.md

 ### Terraform Configuration
 A terraform configuration is a .tf document that tells Terraform how to manage a collection of infrastructure resources.
 It can be made up of multiple files and directories.

-The language is "declarative" meaning the order of blocks are files are not meaningful.
+The language is "declarative" meaning the order of blocks and files are not meaningful.
 The only meaning which is relevant to terraform is the implicit and explicit relationships between resources (used to determine the order of operations).

 #### Blocks
-Blocks are containers for content and usually represent configuration of an object, like a resource.
+Blocks are containers for content and usually represent configuration for an object, like a resource.
 Blocks can have a *block type*, zero or more *labels*, and a *body* which contains arguments and nested blocks.

 #### Arguments:
 Appear w/i blocks and assign a value to a name.

 #### Expressions:
-Represent a value, literally or by referencing/combining other values.
+Represent a value, literally or by referencing/ combining other values.
 They can be placed as values to arguments or w/i other expressions.

 ### Providers:
 According to [Terraform](https://developer.hashicorp.com/terraform/language/providers/configuration) Providers allow Terraform to interact with APIs.
 Each Provider has specific configuration requirements/ settings which you can set in the root module of a terraform configuration.